-Students are required to submit the following:

-- 1. Certificate of eligibility letter from the VA Awarding Chapter 30 or 33 benefits or the Fry scholarship, or the Dept. of Defense document approving the transfer of CH.
-33 benefits - 2.
-DD-214 proving a minimum of 90 days service and no more than 3 years since discharge or since death of veteran - 3.
-Students must also provide at least one of the following: - A. Registration to vote in this state. - B. An Arizona driver license. - C. Arizona motor vehicle registration. - D. Employment history in Arizona. - E. Transfer of major banking services in Arizona. - F. Change of permanent address on all pertinent records. - G. Other materials of whatever kind or source relevant to domicile or residency status.
+Students are required to submit the following: - 1.
+Certificate of eligibility letter or ebenefits statement from the Veteran Affairs (VA) awarding Chapter 30, 33 or 35 benefits or the Fry Scholarship, or the Dept. of Defense document approving the transfer of CH.
+33 benefits. - 2.
+Students must also provide at least one of the following to show presence within the state: - A. Registration to vote in this state. - B. An Arizona driver license. - C. Arizona motor vehicle registration. - D. Employment history in Arizona. - E. Transfer of major banking services in Arizona. - F. Change of permanent address on all pertinent records. - G. Other materials of whatever kind or source relevant to domicile or residency status.